tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 | **environmentAttributes** | `object` | This specifies any environment attributes that will help decide if a test is eligible to execute or not. | false

 > [!IMPORTANT]
-> See VM watch Collector Suite <insert link to collector page> for a full list of collectors, associated signals and tags, overwritable parameters and environment attributes.
+> For the full list of collectors, associated signals, tags, overwritable parameters and environment attributes, please visit VM watch Collector Suite page <insert link to collector page>
 >

 #### Switch On/Off VM watch